Parent Carer Peer Support

 Attend one of our monthly drop in sessions

-Are you a interested in becoming a parent carer peer support worker?
+Are you interested in becoming a parent carer peer support worker?

 It can be life changing when you are supporting a child with mental health difficulties, in negative and positive ways.
 Everyone’s journey is different, but many are left with scars and trauma if things have been particularly difficult.